2023 SPRING SWIM LESSONS

-Classes for pre-school and Swimmer levels 1 through 6 will be commencing on April 17.
-Find the Swimming Lesson schedule here.
+Classes will be commencing on April 9.
+Find the Swimming Lesson schedule here

 To register, be sure to have an account for our registration site already created prior to registration date to ensure you're not left disappointed.
-Register on April 5 starting at 10 am here.
+Register on March 4 here or visit the Regional Aquatics Centre reception desk to register in person (5609 47 St).

 We need more lifeguards.
-You need a summer job.
-Let's work together to get you certified and get our pool back to full operating hours by filling empty positions.
+You need a job.
+Let's work together to get you certified and keep our pool open and operating under full time hours.

-Getting certified as a National Lifeguard will guarantee you a great opportunity for employment in secondary school and beyond.
-With good pay and flexible hours, the Barrhead Regional Aquatics Centre is an excellent employer.
+Getting certified as a National Lifeguard or Swim Instructor will guarantee you a great opportunity for employment.

 Designed for the toddler to learn to enjoy water with parent and/or guardian.